federicopessina/Solomon/README.md

 that came earlier.

 ## Getting Volume
-We need to be able to get the volume,k but it's important hta this call happens as fast as possible.
+We need to be able to get the volume, but it's important that this call happens as fast as possible.
 Right now we would have to loop through every element of a queue to sum up it's volume.
 But what if we kept a hashmap that kept track of the volume at each price, and incremented/decremented the volume counter when order were added and cancelled from the limit book?

 Then we would have O(1) time complexity for returning volume.

-The hashmap is goin to take a tuple like structure as a key that contains the price and side nad volume as value of hashmap.
+The hashmap is goin to take a tuple like structure as a key that contains the price side and volume as value of hashmap.
 Whenever we have a new order we can increment the volume in the hashmap for a given price and side.
 Insted if we have to delete an order form the order book we just decrement the value for the key.